 Usually, tzimmes are stewed together with sugar and/or dried fruit till soft.
 This year, I thought I’d make our tzimmes by roasting the vegetables.
 Roasting brings out their natural sweetness and a depth of flavor you just can’t get from simmering.
 I peeled and chopped up some root vegetables, using golden, orange, yellow and white colored veggies.
 In Sephardic holiday tradition, golden colored foods signify abundance, so I stuck with a golden color palette for this dish.

 I used my basic recipe for making Roasted Root Vegetables, but sweetened it with honey, orange zest, and the exotic scent of orange blossom water.
 You can find orange blossom water at any Middle Eastern market.
-If you don’t have a market in your neighborhood, click here to buy orange blossom water from The Shiksa Market – it ships in a pack of 4.
-You won’t need much of it– a little goes a long way– so you can split the order with friends, or give the other bottles away as gifts!
+If you don’t have a market in your neighborhood, click here to buy orange blossom water.
+You won’t need much of it– a little goes a long way.
 If orange blossom water is too difficult to obtain, feel free to substitute a tablespoon of freshly squeezed orange juice instead.

 I covered the vegetables with foil for most of the cooking process, knowing that honey tends to blacken when exposed to extreme heat.
 At the end of cooking, I uncovered them, allowing them to caramelize and the glaze to thicken.
 The result?
 Tender, warm root vegetables with a citrus caramel-like glaze that will melt in your mouth.
 This is a tzimmes worth celebrating!